AlanCheen/Flap/README.md

 }
 ```

-### Step 3 : create your `FlapAdapter` and register the `SimpleTextItemFactory` that we already created , setup the models :
+### Step 3 : Create your `FlapAdapter` and register the `SimpleTextItemFactory` that we already created , setup the models :

 ```java
     RecyclerView recyclerView = findViewById(R.id.rv_items);